ezgranet/mmp-calc/README.md

 Calculate MMP with an MMP calculator!

-`mmp-calc` is a free-and-open-source `Python` script for calculating the results of an election conducted using a form of mixed-member proportional (MMP) representation (also known as the Additional Member System in the UK).
-[Clicking on this link will take you directly to the latest release of the script.](https://raw.githubusercontent.com/ezgranet/mmp-calc/master/mmp-calc.py)
+`mmp-calc` is a free-and-open-source app for calculating the results of an election conducted using a form of mixed-member proportional (MMP) representation (also known as the Additional Member System in the UK).

 `mmp-calc` allows a user to enter the number of seats won in single-member constituencies, and then to calculate the allocation of proportional seats using either of the most frequently used electoral quotas: d'Hondt (as in eg Scotland) or St-Laguë (as in eg New Zealand).
 There is no limit to the amount of parties or seats which can be calculated, other than the processing power of the machine using the script.

-The script has a `GUI` for `macOS` which can be found on the Releases page!
-A `Windows` version is forthcoming shortly.
+The script has a `GUI` for `macOS` and `Windows` which can be found on the Releases page!
+This is the *easiest* way to use the app!
+You can also run  the script in `Python` directly, but that is harder.
-## Requirements (for the script, not the GUI)

-`python3`

-`pip`

-`openpyxl` (to install use `pip install openpyxl`)

 ## Example use

-# Easiest way

-Just use the GUI!

-# If you want to use the script

 As a demonstration of how to use `mmp-calc`, we will calculate the regional (proportional) seats for the Highlands and Islands region in the 2016 Scottish Parliament elections.
 The vote and seat data used in this example come from the official House of Commons Library Briefing on the results of the election, [which can be accessed by clicking on this link](https://commonslibrary.parliament.uk/research-briefings/cbp-7599/?doing_wp_cron=1593138584.9657280445098876953125).